lileitech/lileitech.github.io/source/index.md

 * [Oxford BioMedIA](https://eng.ox.ac.uk/biomedical-image-analysis/)

 ## News
+* **[04 April, 2023]** Our paper "Influence of Myocardial Infraction on QRS Properties: A Simulation Study" has been accepted by FIMH 2023.
+Thanks so much to the nice comments of reviewers!
+* **[30 March, 2023]** Our benchmark paper "MyoPS: A Benchmark of Myocardial Pathology Segmentation Combining Three-Sequence Cardiac Magnetic Resonance Images" has been accepted by MedIA.
+Thanks so much to the editor and the reviewers!
 * **[16 Nov, 2022]** Our paper "MyoPS-Net: Myocardial Pathology Segmentation with Flexible Combination of Multi-Sequence CMR Images" has been accepted by MedIA.
 Bravo!
 Congrutulations to Junyi Qiu.
 Thanks so much to the editor and the reviewers!
 * **[12 Oct, 2022]** I was invited as a Editorial Board Member of the Journal of Medical Artificial Intelligence.
 Thanks so much for the invitation of [Prof. Ming Xia](https://me.sjtu.edu.cn/en/FullTimeTeacher/xiaxi.html).
 * **[17 Aug, 2022]** Our paper "Deep Computational Model for the Inference of Ventricular Activation Properties" has been accepted by STACOM 2022 and was selected as a oral presentation.
 Thanks so much to the reviewers!